paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-055-pay-administration.md

 <a id="section-5544"></a>
 ## § 5544.
-Wage-board overtime and Sunday rates; computation
+Wage-board overtime, Sunday rates, and other premium pay
 **(a)** An employee whose pay is fixed and adjusted from time to time in accordance with prevailing rates under section 5343 or 5349 of this title, or by a wage board or similar administrative authority serving the same purpose, is entitled to overtime pay for overtime work in excess of 8 hours a day or 40 hours a week.
 However, an employee subject to this subsection who regularly is required to remain at or within the confines of his post of duty in excess of 8 hours a day in a standby or on-call status is entitled to overtime pay only for hours of duty, exclusive of eating and sleeping time, in excess of 40 a week.
 The overtime hourly rate of pay is computed as follows:

 (1) If the basic rate of pay of the employee is fixed on a basis other than an annual or monthly basis, multiply the basic hourly rate of pay by not less than one and one-half.